-Christiane Wolf on how to multiply the joy in your life with mudita — delight in the happiness of others.
-Illustrations bye Carole Hénaff.
+Christiane Wolf on how to practice sympathetic joy, or mudita — delight in the happiness of others.
+Illustrations by Carole Hénaff.

 Imagine you have just received wonderful news.
 What’s one of your very first thoughts?
 Probably you’re thinking about whom to call to share your joy with.

 Knowing that your loved ones will be happy for you and with you makes the joy even greater and more real.
 As the German proverb says, “Shared pain is half the pain, and shared joy is twice the joy.”
 So when you share your joy, it doubles for you—and you also give happiness to another!
 It’s a win-win in every way.

 How can we invite more joy into our lives?

 In the Buddha’s teachings, sympathetic joy or being happy for another’s happiness (Pali: mudita) is one of the four brahmaviharas, the four highest qualities of the heart.
 In recent years, the other three—loving-kindness, compassion, and equanimity—have received quite a lot of attention from practitioners, researchers, and the press alike.
 But sympathetic joy has gotten little attention.
 How can that be?
 Shouldn’t joy be the most appealing of the heart qualities?
 Not necessarily.
 Traditionally it is often referred to as the most difficult of the four.
 Sympathetic joy is complicated.

 Who hasn’t had the unpleasant feeling of not being able to fully enjoy the happiness or success of a family member or colleague?
 Why did he win the great trip and not me?
 Or, Why is the boss praising her over the moon in front of the whole team and not me… Since we are good people, we feel ashamed of our feelings and maybe we feign happiness a little bit.
 Honestly, I’m so happy for you!
 No wonder we are not eager to deal with sympathetic joy.